-The valley of Eskdale and its surroundings provide some of the best and most scenic walking routes within the National Park.
-If you are an experienced walker or just enjoy a stroll and combined with a trip on the railway make for a unique day out.
+The valley of Eskdale and its surroundings provide some of the best and most scenic walking routes within the Lake District National Park.
+Whether you are an experienced walker or just enjoy a short stroll, there are plenty of lovely walks that can be combined with a trip on the railway for a unique day out.

 Lord Wakefield commissioned the legendary fell-walker Wainwright to prepare a unique piece of print for the railway - Walks from Ratty.
 This booklet is available to purchase in our railway gift shops and online.